miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 need a large library to research advanced skills and at this point wood is plentiful so go ahead and build a large library, 10x10 at least.
 The bookshelves will get in your way, so place them one-by-one at suitable locations.
-The [keeper](keeper "wikilink") will usually immediately move to the library and spend most of the time there.
+The [/keeperrl_wiki/keeper](/keeperrl_wiki/keeper "wikilink") will usually immediately move to the library and spend most of the time there.

 Now that the library is built you can start researching skills.
 Under